 More on Beef Shanks

 Prep: Rinse and cut is about all that's needed.
 For most recipes you will cut them crosswise about 1 to 1-1/2 inches long, then split the two tendons apart and then split the individual tendons in half lengthwise.
+Other recipes cook them whole and slice them crosswise.

 Yield: Just about 100%.